datalad-handbook/book/docs/basics/101-130-yodaproject.rst

       $ datalad get prediction_report.csv pairwise_relationships.png

    Why is that?
-The file content of these files is managed by Git-annex, and thus only information about the file name and location is known to Git.
+The file content of these files is managed by git-annex, and thus only information about the file name and location is known to Git.
    Because GitHub does not host large data for free, annexed file content always needs to be deposited somewhere else (e.g., a webserver) to make it